 Day 3

-The third day will be full to birding in the Cloud rainforest over the first slopes of the Andes, locally called “yungas”.
-This region is considered an IBA (Importance Bird Area), and birders will besurprised to learn that more than 400 bird species have been registered here due to the fact that this reserve operates as a natural corridor between two National Parks: Calilegua in Jujuy and El Rey in Salta.
+The third day will be full of birding in the Cloud rainforest over the first slopes of the Andes, locally called “yungas”.
+This region is considered an IBA (Important Bird Area), and birders will be surprised to learn that more than 400 bird species have been registered here due to the fact that this reserve operates as a natural corridor between two National Parks: Calilegua in Jujuy and El Rey in Salta.
 In different levels around the cabins, the rainforest offer trails to see a large number of species, such as Giant Antshrike, Yellow-striped Brushfinch, Black Phoebe, Mountain-Forest Screech-Owl, Great Rufous Woodcreper, Blue-crown Trogon, Golden-rumped Euphonia or Crested Oropendola.

 Day 4

-From Santa Barbara to Purmamarca, at 2300 m oversee level (7500 feet), starting to go up in the Andes.
+From Santa Barbara to Purmamarca, at 2300 meters above mean sea level (7500 feet), starting to go up in the Andes.
 The northwest of Argentina is a region of amazing natural contrast and diversity.
-This trip to Purmamarca is a gradual forest to the Andean Plateau at more than 3300m over see level (9900 feet) close to the border with Bolivia.
-It will involve navigating and exploring the numerous ravines and canyons, covered by enormous cacti and dense thickets, in search of various endemic species.This is a good road to make stops, walks a find the tipycal andean birds, such us Black-back Grosbeak, Andean Swift, Brown-capped Tit-Spinetail, Black-hooded Sierra-Finch or Short-tailed Hawk.
+This trip to Purmamarca is a gradual forest transition to the Andean Plateau at more than 3300mamsl (9900 feet) close to the border with Bolivia.
+It will involve navigating and exploring the numerous ravines and canyons, covered by enormous cacti and dense thickets, in search of various endemic species.This is a good road to make stops, walks a find the typical andean birds, such us Black-back Grosbeak, Andean Swift, Brown-capped Tit-Spinetail, Black-hooded Sierra-Finch or Short-tailed Hawk.

-When we arrive, we'll go birding around the town.
+When we arrive, we'll go birding around town.
 Purmamarca is a very special and small pre-Hispanic village, among the Seven Colors Hill.
-From there we’ll visit the surrounding desert landscapes and mountains, and we’ll stay in one of the old houses became in a cosy hotel.
-Opportunities for Sandy Gallitos, Chiguanco Thrush and others.
+From there we’ll visit the surrounding desert landscapes and mountains, and we’ll stay in one of the old houses that is now in a cosy hotel.
+There's chances of seeing Sandy Gallitos, Chiguanco Thrush and others.

 Night in Purmamarca.